 ART 1393.
 PHOTOGRAPHY II.
 Advanced camera and darkroom techniques with emphasis on photographic design and alternative processes.
+Prerequisite: ART 1383.
 Lecture/lab three hours

 ART 1433.
 DESIGN I. To provide students with an understanding of the elements and principles of design to enable development of an informed, intuitive sense as well as a highly informed skills base/methodology involving black and white design problems which apply principles and elements of visual design.
+Art majors only.
+Lecture/lab three hours problems in mixed media.
+Pre-requisite: ART 1313 Drawing I. Art majors only.
 Lecture/lab three hours

 ART 1443.
 DESIGN II.
 To provide students with an understanding of color theory and applications of color so that there begins to be an informed as well as an intuitive sense of seeing, mixing and applying color and light to design problems.
-Prerequisite: ART 1433 Lecture/Lab, three hours
+Prerequisite: ART 1433.
+Art majors only.
+Lecture/Lab, three hours

 ART 1453.
 THREE DIMENSIONAL DESIGN.
-To provide students with an understanding of spatial form in three dimensions through the use of applied design elements and principles to studio problems in mixed media.
-Lecture/lab three hours
+To provide students with an understanding of spatial form in three dimensions through the use of applied design elements and principles to studio